rickynauvaldy/API-Gatekeeper-Kafka/README.md

 ```
 flask run
 ```
+As an alternative, you can run `kafka_producer.bat` from this repo.
 ## Running `kafka_consumer.py`
+- Config the database in `database.ini` file (see `database.ini.example` for `database.ini` example)
-- As the code configuration is still hard-coded, things that you might want to change are:
+- As the other code configuration is still hard-coded, things that you might want to change are:
   1. topic_name (e.g. `data_test`)
   2. bootstrap_servers (i.e. `bootstrap_servers=['localhost:9092']`)
   ```